necrux/Brown-Bag/README.md

 3. Use the Nova client or supernova to create a server with your modified cloud-init script.
 4. Once the server comes online make certain the cloud-init script completes **before** proceeding further: <code>tail -f /var/log/cloud-init-output.log</code>
 5. After cloud-init completes you can initialize the environment: <code>bash /root/brown-bag/initialize_environment.sh</code>
-6. Depending on you you answered the questions presented in step 5 you *may* need to configure either DNS or your hosts file.
+6. Depending on how you answered the questions presented in step 5 you *may* need to configure either DNS or your hosts file.
 7. Visit the URLs on screen to complete the set-up for your CMSs; all required information is displayed in terminal (be sure to read).
 8. If you intend on doing the inode exercise then I recommend starting the script in screen as it can take hours to run: <code>screen -S inodes -m bash /root/brown-bag/scripts/inodes.sh</code>
 9. As you go through the exercises runs the scripts in /root/brown-bag/scenario* to configure the environment appropriately.
 More scenarios to come!